Balanced training in conformation, obedience, rally, and puppy classes. Learn the canine culture so you and your dog can understand each other.

 For most Essays, Reviews, and other content, click the header Content tab.

-But significant new updates happen occasionally and some aren't new.
+But significant updates happen occasionally and some are recycled.

 I sell my ebooks through Amazon.com.
 But I sell print-books through Lulu.com because Amazon nearly doubles the price while offering "free" shipping.